KrykiZZ/KrykiZZ/README.md

 **Talking about Personal Stuffs:**

 - 👨🏻‍💻 I’m currently working on something cool;
-- 🚀 I’m currently learning Rust;
+- 🚀 I’m currently learning Rust and web development;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: <a href="https://t.me/krykizz" target="_blank">@KrykiZZ</a>;